JoseEliel/PYM2149/README.md

 # Quick start

 * Upload the code to the Arduino:
-Due to timing issues the code for the microcontroller has to be uploaded to the Arduino without using the Arduino IDE.
+Due to timing issues the code for the microcontroller has to be uploaded to the microcontroller manually, without using the Arduino IDE.
 You can follow Florent Flament's tutorial here: http://www.florentflament.com/blog/arduino-hello-world-without-ide.html.
 Use the code in the ArduinoFirmware folder.
 Be sure to change the Makefile to have the correct port for the Arduino's serial communication.

 * Setup the electronics